-The definitive view on this comes from Professor Stephen Harris, the UK’s foremost authority on foxes……..
+The definitive view on this comes from Professor Stephen Harris, one of the UK’s foremost authority on foxes……..

-“In the UK, whenever wildlife are seen to be posing a problem, it goes without saying that the culprits are branded as overabundant – be they badgers, grey squirrels or foxes.
-I cannot remember how often I have been told that foxes need to be culled because they have no natural predators.
+“In the UK, whenever wildlife is seen to be posing a problem, it goes without saying that the culprits are branded as overabundant – be they badgers, grey squirrels or foxes.
+I cannot remember how often I have been told that foxes need to be culled “because they have no natural predators”!

 Fortunately, cases of foxes biting children are very rare, but whenever they happen the media is whipped into a frenzy and such language dominates the coverage.
 Feeding this frenzy sidesteps the facts.

 Firstly, there is a vastly greater risk that your child will be attacked by a pet cat or dog, most likely your own.
 Nearly a third of UK dog owners have been bitten or attacked by a dog, sometimes with horrendous consequences.
 There are thousands of hospital admissions for dog bites each year, many resulting in injury to the face requiring plastic surgery, and with children worst affected.
-On average, dog attacks result in roughly one child and one adult being killed each year in the UK.
+On average, dog attacks result in roughly three children and two adults being killed each year in the UK.

 TRIED AND FAILED